 As we mentioned, there’s no easy answer to the questions, “What is a good cost per click on Facebook?” or “How much do Facebook ads cost?” because there are so many variables in each campaign.
 Here are just a few things that could cause the cost of your Facebook ad to fluctuate:

 Facebook ads are so specifically targeted that different times of the year, days of the week, and even the specific hour can affect the cost of your ad.
 For example, Christmas items will have a higher Facebook cost-per-click (CPC) around the holidays and will have a lower Facebook CPC in the summer.

 2. Relevance score

-Facebook will determine the relevance of your ad which is called your relevance score.
-Facebook calculates it based on engagement and clicks, and it can affect the cost of your Facebook ads.
+Facebook will determine the relevance of your ad, which is called your relevance score.
+Facebook calculates it based on engagement and clicks, and it can impact the cost of your Facebook ads.
 The more relevant your audience is, the lower the cost of your ads.

 3. Your target audience